PlugShare/slate/source/index.html.md

       <div class="field">end</div>
       <div class="type">optional</div>
     </td>
     <td>A string representing a datetime in the format 2018-08-01T21:59:46Z.
-Returns reviews
+Returns checkins
         created on or before this time.
     </td>
   </tr>